Randy Fine: 2025 special

-On the day of his announcement, he posted on X (formerly Twitter) that "the Hebrew Hammer was coming" and that progressive representatives Rashida Tlaib and Ilhan Omar "might consider leaving before I get there. #BombsAway".
+Known for his "bare-knuckle style of politics", Fine calls himself "Hebrew Hammer".
+On the day of his announcement, he tweeted that "the Hebrew Hammer was coming" and that progressive representatives Rashida Tlaib and Ilhan Omar "might consider leaving before I get there. #BombsAway".
 He had previously used this hashtag to call for violence in the Israeli invasion of the Gaza Strip and Lebanon.
 Haaretz deemed the announcement a threat, and it was condemned by the Anti-Defamation League, but Fine denied that he had any intent to threaten.

 Fine won the Republican primary with 83% of the vote.
 He defeated Aaron Baker and Ehsan Joarder.

 Fine repeatedly labeled his progressive Democratic opponent, Josh Weil, as "Jihad Josh."
 He called for Weil's arrest after a convicted felon paid staffer on Weil's campaign was arrested on burglary and theft charges as she was handing out fliers for Weil's campaign.
 He also raised a 2015 case in which Weil, who is a teacher, was suspended for misconduct after a student accused Weil of slamming him to the ground.

-In the April 1 general election, Fine defeated Weil by 14 percentage points, 57%–43%, despite having been outraised by Weil by $10 million to under $1 million.
+In the April 1 general election, Fine defeated Weil by 27,400 votes, 57% to 43%, despite having been outraised by Weil by $10 million to under $1 million.